sortsofecon/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 I am a PhD candidate at IQS SM, Universitat Ramon Llull.
 I was born in Shanghai and moved to Europe since 2016.
 I am now working on a MSCA-funded project and researching labor migration, child development, and well-being, among others.
-I have also taught Econometrics in winter 2022.
+I have also been teaching Econometrics in winter/spring 2022.
 In my spare time, I like reading and writing novels and excursions.
 Cruising around the world and pushing the frontiers of knowledge are the coolest things I can figure out.